×

 P03SkylerWhite

-In the above tables Department_ID is the primary key for Department Table and Professor_ID is the primary key of Professor Table.
+Here Department_ID is the primary key for Department, and Professor_ID is primary for Professor.

 B002002WalterWhite